sonugiri1043/machine_learning/README.md

-* Basics of Convolutional Neural Networks
+## Basics of Convolutional Neural Networks
+## Types of convolution.
-* How forward and back-propogation works.
+## How forward and back-propogation works step by step with example.
+## Hand Written Digit Classifier.
+## Basic YOLO.